ImmaculatePine/liquidize/README.md

 ## Usage

+### PORO

-Include `Liquidize::Model` mixin to your model and specify liquidized attribute:
+Include `Liquidize::Model` mixin to your model and specify the liquidized attribute:

     class Page
       include Liquidize::Model